-The Advanced Technology and Manufacturing Center, Fall River, represents the transformation of the regional economy.
+The Center for Innovation & Entrepreneurship (formerly ATMC), Fall River, represents the transformation of the regional economy.
 This incubator facility links university laboratories and fledgling technology firms to grow the innovation job base.

 The SouthCoast Development Partnership brings together university, business, and civic leaders to shape economic development strategy.

 Sponsored research at UMass Dartmouth has more than doubled in recent years and now totals more than $25.6 million.
 As a public university, UMass Dartmouth focuses its research on areas that benefit the Commonwealth.

 Specific projects have explored a variety of issues and topics: bio-terrorism…fishery management…advanced materials… improved math education…the blogosphere…complex networks…bipolar disorders…e-commerce…Portuguese-American culture…traffic management...cranberries' cancer-fighting potential…wound-healing bandages…protection of estuaries…sustainability…immigration of Central Americans…contemporary music's reflection of urban ills…society's pressures on young girls…safer highway surfaces…sports-related injuries…and more.

 Much of the university's research is conducted in centers that promote a multi-disciplinary exchange of ideas and expertise.

 Central to the UMass Dartmouth mission is the use of education to empower individuals and communities so both can thrive in the complex, 21st century global society.

 More than 1,500 skilled, smart, innovative persons graduate each year and go on to work, raise families, and contribute to the civic life of their communities.
 There are currently more than 47,000 UMass Dartmouth alumni.